MachineEditor/DeepFaceLab-MVE/README.md

 Windows 7,8,8.1,10 zero dependency (just install/update your GeForce Drivers) prebuilt Python 3.6.5 embeddable folder with DeepFaceLab can be downloaded from torrent https://rutracker.org/forum/viewtopic.php?p=75318742 (magnet link inside).

+### **Windows 10 memory problem:

+Windows 10 consumes % of VRAM even if card unused for video output.

 ### **Pull requesting**:

 I understand some people want to help.
 But result of mass people contribution we can see in deepfakes\faceswap.